hameerabbasi/numpy/doc/neps/nep-0031-uarray.rst

 terms of others, as well as a repository of utility functions that help in the implementation of duck-arrays that most duck-arrays would require.

-The last benefit is a clear way to coerce to a given backend, and a protocol for coercing not only arrays, but also ``dtype`` objects and ``ufunc`` objects with similar ones from other libraries.
+The last benefit is a clear way to coerce to a given backend (via the ``coerce`` keyword in ``ua.set_backend``), and a protocol for coercing not only arrays, but also ``dtype`` objects and ``ufunc`` objects with similar ones from other libraries.
 This is due to the existence of actual, third party dtype packages, and their desire to blend into the NumPy ecosystem (see `[6]`_).
 This is a separate issue compared to the C-level dtype redesign proposed in `[7]`_, it's about allowing third-party dtype implementations to work with NumPy, much like third-party array implementations.
+These can provide features such as, for example, units, jagged arrays or other such features that are outside the scope of NumPy.

 Mixing NumPy and ``unumpy`` in the same file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^